espocrm/documentation/docs/user-guide/emails.md

 !!! important

     Email addresses, user can use to send emails from, must be defined in *Emails* field of *User* record.
-Only admin can define user's email addresses (by default).
+Only the admin can define user's email addresses (by default).

 ## Working with emails